![]() |

 Veeramangai Velu Nachiyar of Sivaganga. thehindubusinessline.com/ |

-Velu Nachiyar Memorial Block buildingsivagangaiseemai.com/ |
+Velu Nachiyar Memorial Block buildingsivagangaiseemai.com |

-Evey thing happened to her in a flash - her happy days with her husband, King Muthu Vaduganatha Thevar, and her infant daughter, Vellachi, in the kingdom of Sivaganga and other family members.
+Every thing happened to her in a flash - her happy days with her husband, King Muthu Vaduganatha Thevar, and her infant daughter, Vellachi, in the kingdom of Sivaganga and other family members.
 Her peaceful life ended brutally one evening in the temple of Kalaiyar Koil.

-Veera mangai Rani Velu Nachiyar of Sivaganga, Tamil Nadu, earliest freedom fighter against the British |
+Veera mangai Rani Velu Nachiyar of Sivaganga, T N, earliest freedom fighter |

-Anticipating Queen's safety, her loyal body guards Udaiyal and other female warriors had stayed behind in Kollangudi to retard the the advance of trecherous army of Wallajah.
+Anticipating Queen's safety, her loyal body guards Udaiyal and other female warriors had stayed behind in Kollangudi to retard the the advance of treacherous army of Wallajah.
 They captured Udaiyal to find out about the whereabouts queen and her daughter.
-Whn she refused to budge Nawab Wallajah, in rage, had her head cut off without any mercy.
+When she refused to budge Nawab Wallajah, in rage, had her head cut off without any mercy.
 When queen Velunachiyar heard about the gory details of her guard's death, she vowed to take revenge on Nawab Wallajah and the British and take back her kingdom - her soil

 Determined to get her kingdom back with well-planned secrete war preparations, in 1780 Rani Velu Nachiyar raided the British settlements in a lightning speed with her well trained troops and overwhelmed the British army which faced defeat.
 With help from Hyder Ali, the arch enemy of Nawab Wallajah and her specially trained women army headed by Kuyili (a human bomb) after years of toil and planned preparations, she got her kingdom back.
 An interesting fact about Velu Nachiyar's war preparation was she was the first woman in history to have employed a human bomb that gave hell to the English troops.

-At Sivaganga fort the Udaiyal army women suddently overwhelmed the English soldiers on guard and and entered the gate.
+At Sivaganga fort the Udaiyal army women suddenly overwhelmed the English soldiers on guard and and entered the gate.
 Kuyili, upon noticing the ammunition depot right behind the temple, doused herself with the ghee stored in the temple near-by and then rushed towards the depot.
 After killing the guard, she picked up the torch she lit herself in the ammunition depot.
 In the huge explosion in the fort, that followed, the English lost all the ammunition so was their firing power.
 Kuyili, was a great woman who sacrificed her life to help Rani Velu Nachiyar get her lost kingdom back.
-Upon hearing the paiful news of Kuili's death in the interest of her kingdom, Rani Nachiyar remained on her horseback just tongue-tied.
+Upon hearing the painful news of Kuili's death in the interest of her kingdom, Rani Nachiyar remained on her horseback just tongue-tied.

 Her earlier fight against the oppressive EIC is an inspiring one, a saga of bravery, skill and military strategy.
-The European powers operating in this part had an added advantage as there was lack of unity among the small princely states.
+The European powers operating in this part, had an added advantage as there was lack of unity among the small princely states.
 Consequently, the diabolical British created an atmosphere charged with intrigues, treachery, bribery and treason.
 The Nawab of Arcot became a partner.
 This was the reason why she had to leave her kingdom secretly to find the right time to attack the enemy.
 Daughter of king Sellamuthu Sethupathi of Ramanathapuram, Queen Velu Nachiyar was born in 1750 and Sakkandhi was one of the palayams of Sivagangai where she grew up as a courageous and talented women.